Health & Safety

 WineGB has updated the best practice guide with its interpretation of the recent Government guidance as applied to vineyards and wineries: click here.

-The Government has updated (19 May) the guidance to help employers, employees and the self-employed understand how to work safely during the coronavirus pandemic.
-For further information click here.
+Government guidance to help employers, employees and the self-employed understand how to work safely during the coronavirus pandemic: for further information click here (updated 31 July 2020).

-The government has issued as set of FAQs: What you can and can't do which includes returning to work and workers’ rights and refers to the Government’s COVID-19 Secure guidelines.
-Please also see the Government guidelines on Staying Alert and Safe Social Distancing (published 11 May).
+The government has updated (1 June) the set of FAQs: What you can and can't do which includes returning to work and workers’ rights and refers to the Government’s COVID-19 Secure guidelines.
+Please also see the Government guidelines on Staying Alert and Safe Social Distancing (updated 31 May).

 The social distancing guidelines (updated 1 May) further clarify the requirements of the Health Protection (Coronavirus) Regulations 2020, and add information on clinically vulnerable people.
 Click here.